pingcap/docs-cn/as-of-timestamp.md

 - `AS OF TIMESTAMP TIDB_BOUNDED_STALENESS('2016-10-08 16:45:26', '2016-10-08 16:45:29')`: Tells TiDB to read the data as new as possible within the time range of 16:45:26 to 16:45:29 on October 8, 2016.
 - `AS OF TIMESTAMP TIDB_BOUNDED_STALENESS(NOW() - INTERVAL 20 SECOND, NOW())`: Tells TiDB to read the data as new as possible within the time range of 20 seconds ago to the present.

+> **Note:**
+>
-Note that in addition to specifying a timestamp, the most common use of the `AS OF TIMESTAMP` clause is to read data that is several seconds old.
+> In addition to specifying a timestamp, the most common use of the `AS OF TIMESTAMP` clause is to read data that is several seconds old.
 If this approach is used, it is recommended to read historical data older than 5 seconds.
+>
+> You need to deploy the NTP service for your TiDB and PD nodes when you use Stale Read.
+This avoids the situation where the specified timestamp used by TiDB goes ahead of the latest TSO allocating progress (such as a timestamp several seconds ahead), or is later than the GC safe point timestamp.
+When the specified timestamp goes beyond the service scope, TiDB returns an error or waits for the transaction to commit.
+>
+> The `Prepare` statement and the `AS OF TIMESTAMP` syntax are not perfectly compatible.
+It is not recommended to use them together.

 ## Usage examples